 Supply Chain Leadership Council

-The Supply Chain Leadership Council (SCLC) is a student organization runs by the students studying SCM to promote related Supply Chain studies and activities.
+The Supply Chain Leadership Council (SCLC) is managed by JSOM students and alumni.
+The council promotes supply chain-related studies and activities.

-The primary goal is to help SCM students to:
+SCLC’s primary goal is to help supply chain management students:

 - expand their educational experience/knowledge,